evature/voicekit-cordova/README.md

         <script type="text/javascript" src="js/eva-chat.js"></script>
         <script type="text/javascript" src="js/eva-app-setup.js"></script>

- # Applicative Callbacks
- Eva handles the dialog with the user up to the point the user requests an applicative action (eg. searching for flights).
-At this point Eva activates a callback that should be implemented by you, the integrator.

  ## eva.init
  Before you can start using Eva you need to initialize it: call  `eva.init(site_code, api_key, callback)` with your credentials.